selcukguvel/JavaAssignments/Readme.txt

-This repository consists of the Java projects.
+This repository consists of the Java assignments.